Crohn ZoneCrohn Zone

 Why Sustainability Matters

-Our food choices have a significant impact on the environment.
-Agriculture accounts for 19–29% of global greenhouse gas emissions, with meat and dairy production being the largest contributors.
-By adopting eco-friendly practices, Crohn’s patients can contribute to a healthier planet while still meeting their dietary needs.
+Our food choices significantly impact the environment.
+Agriculture contributes 19–29% of global greenhouse gas emissions.
+Meat and dairy production are among the largest contributors.
+By adopting eco-friendly practices, Crohn’s patients can positively impact the planet while meeting their dietary needs.

 The Challenge for Crohn’s Disease Patients in Sustainable Diets

-Many eco-friendly foods, such as legumes, whole grains, and certain vegetables, can be challenging for Crohn’s Disease patients during flares.
-These high-fiber foods may irritate an already inflamed gut as a part of a sustainable diet.
-Finding the balance between sustainability and symptom management requires a personalized approach.
+Many eco-friendly foods, such as legumes, whole grains, and certain vegetables, can irritate the gut during Crohn’s flares.
+These high-fiber foods may not be suitable when symptoms worsen.
+Thus, finding the balance between sustainability and symptom management requires a personalized approach.

 Eco-Friendly Options for Crohn’s Patients - Sustainable Diet